bfhmea4/mea4_03_rides/README.md

 Run the application to use the changed DB.

 ## How to start the application using docker:

+Please refer to the docker section in the [overview documentation](docs/architecture/overview.md) how to install docker.

 There is a Docker compose file which builds the application in a container group and starts
 it: [docker-compose](docker-compose.yml)